 Where such prior notification has been given and it is agreed that alternative arrangements should have been put in place but were not, ICAEW will permit a retake.

-16) Where you have notified ICAEW of an issue during an examination and the Special consideration policy, it will be dealt with as outlined in the Special consideration policy.
+- Where you have notified ICAEW of an issue during an examination and the exam disruption appeal policy, it will be dealt with as outlined in the exam disruption appeal policy.

 Exclusion of liability